b01lers/bootcamp-training-2020/pwn/example01/example01.md

 ```

 Using something like `p.interactive()` is useful once you successfully exploit a binary and have a shell that you need to navigate around in.
 More tools are available, such as `p.recvline_regex` and many others, but the above basics should get you far enough.
 If you need more, check the docs.

-PRIVATE NOTE: Start with 3 line program, ending with p.interactive(), and add code to the middle

 In our case, we want to exploit both the vulnerabilities we found when reading the code.